-To create the marathon text of TWENTY FOUR HOURS OF PEACE , Neil Bartlett has spent nearly six months travelling across the UK and beyond, meeting one hundred remarkable individuals who work for peace.
-The full list of all our 100 interviewees – and access to all of their stories – will be available here in August.
-Here are some of them…
+To create the marathon text of TWENTY FOUR HOURS OF PEACE , Neil spent nearly six months travelling across the UK, meeting one hundred remarkable individuals who work for peace.

 Celia, 44, is the coordinator for Rethinking Security, a network of organisations, academics and activists dedicated to persuading the UK public and politicians to radically re-think the way we conceive security.
 Celia has been a peace-builder for over 20 years, working to support peace building processes in Colombia, Northern Ireland, the Philippines and the post-Yugoslav states